-For my Simple Pleasure beginning with N I chose North Carolina.
-I was born and grew up in South Carolina but have spent the last 33 years of my life in North Carolina.
+I was born and grew up in South Carolina but have spent the last 36 years of my life in North Carolina.
 Since North and South Carolina once were one state I consider myself a Carolinian.
 The previous name, Carolina was a tribute to King Charles I of England.
 Later in 1792 Carolina became North Carolina and South Carolina.

-The amazing views from the mountains have always been a highlight of those trips and future visits to the Blue Ridge Parkway.
-I remember my father telling us as we took an extremely sharp curve, “Look you can see the back end of the car as we take the curve.”
+The amazing views from the mountains were always a highlight of those trips and future visits to the Blue Ridge Parkway.
+I remember my father telling us as we took a hair pin turn, “Look, you can see the back end of the car as we take the sharp curve.”
 By the way, our cars were little ones for the most part.
 So you can visualize our trusting little minds looking to see if we could see the tail of the car around the bend following us.

 Later I married, moved away but returned to an area near Rutherfordton, North Carolina where we had our first son.
 I worked in a hospital ICU/CCU there for 12 years.
 We were close enough to the mountains for occasional day trips there.
 But we were at the base of the Appalachians.
 Driving on the curving, steep mountain highways was also quite a thrill.